 WINTER PROGRAM 2016-2017

-This season we are again working closely with our partners to install proprietary temperature sensors and offer technical expertise to assist low-income tenants in documenting when their landlords fail to provide adequate heat.
-Building off our pilot program last year and our summer of feedback, evaluation and research, our current program strives to concentrate our sensors in ways that will both 1) be as useful as possible to attorneys, organizers, and tenants; and 2) produce a useful data picture of landlord behavior in a particular way.
+This season we again worked closely with our partners to install proprietary temperature sensors and offer technical expertise to assist low-income tenants in documenting when their landlords fail to provide adequate heat.
+Building off our pilot program last year and our summer of feedback, evaluation and research, our 2016-2017 program worked to concentrate our sensors in ways that would both 1) be as useful as possible to attorneys, organizers, and tenants; and 2) produce a useful data picture of landlord behavior in a particular way.

 Certain buildings experiencing inadequate heat continue to elude the enforcement efforts of HPD and the advocacy efforts of attorneys and organizers.
 With the increasing risk around harassment and displacement, it is more important than ever to think about an integrated, strategic and comprehensive approach.
 Through sensor data, external data analysis, communication, and other strategies, Heat Seek will seek to connect advocates, HPD, government officials, and others, around certain problem buildings, and supply them with tools for proactive action.

-In order to concentrate the impact of our limited quantity of temperature sensors, Heat Seek and our partners are working together to develop a set of targeting criteria to be used in selecting buildings for sensor placement and collaboratively develop a list of buildings to receive sensors in the 2016-17 heating season.
-By focusing together on a select number of buildings, and coordinating both heat data monitoring and advocacy, we aim to concentrate our impact on bad actor landlords, and ultimately, produce better outcomes for tenants who face a high risk of forced displacement.
+In order to concentrate the impact of our limited quantity of temperature sensors, Heat Seek and our partners worked to develop a set of targeting criteria to be used in selecting buildings for sensor placement and collaboratively develop a list of buildings to receive sensors in the 2016-17 heating season.
+By focusing together on a select number of buildings, and coordinating both heat data monitoring and advocacy, we aimed to concentrate our impact on bad actor landlords, and ultimately, produce better outcomes for tenants who face a high risk of forced displacement.

 Armed with this data, we believe public interest attorneys, community organizers, and even city officials can advocate on behalf of at-risk tenants, and better hold landlords accountable for their negligence and harassment.
 Heat Seek will continue to explore how to best connect attorneys, organizers, other advocates, HPD, and other city government officials, through sensor data, external data analysis, and other sources based on the evolving needs of our partners and the rapidly changing environment/landscape we are dealing with.